Members

 (static) bool

 Converts a value to a boolean.
-This is identical to !!val
+This is identical to !!val, but also

 - Parameters: